CEO Message

 Our Pillars

-1. Stewardship: foster industry stewardship to reduce or divert waste from landfill and encourage Nova Scotia’s culture of refusing to waste.
+1. Stewardship: Foster industry stewardship to reduce or divert waste from landfills and encourage Nova Scotia’s culture of refusing to waste.

 Strategic Plan Overview

-Every organization needs a destination, and a map to get there.
-Divert NS’s five-year strategic plan will help us to better guide management and board priorities.
-We view the plan as a living document, adaptable to our ever-changing new realities.
-It will be reviewed and updated as we evolve.
+Every organization needs a destination and a map to get there.
+Divert NS’ five-year strategic plan has helped guide management and board priorities.
+We view our plan as a living document, adaptable to our ever-changing new realities.
+As F2024 was the fourth year of our five-year strategic plan, we will be creating a new strategic plan in the upcoming fiscal.

 Issue Leadership